-We also find that ``Mr. Brown'' is written as likable marginally more often with likeable suggestions than without suggestions ($t(129)=-2.489$, $\p\approx 0.0516$).
-However, perhaps due to a higher base rate of ``Mrs. Brown'' being written as likeable, we see no such increase in likeability with added likeable suggestions for ``Mrs. Brown'' ($t(115)=-1.403$, $\p\approx 0.3291$).
-In other words \participants may have a stronger default preference for ``Mrs. Brown'' being likeable, leading to a more limited effect of likeable suggestions.
-This is in line with \citet{cao-etal-2022-theory}'s findings about gender-likeability stereotypes in humans.
-And these findings provide some support for H1 in that the proportion of likeable ``Mrs. Brown''s (pro-stereotypical) with no suggestions is more similar to the proportion of likeable ``Mrs. Brown''s with likeable suggestions than the the proportion of likeable ``Mr. Brown''s (anti-stereotypical) with no suggestions is to the proportion of likeable ``Mr. Brown''s with likeable suggestions.
+We also find that ``Mr. Brown'' is written as likable marginally more often with likable suggestions than without suggestions ($t(129)=-2.489$, $\p\approx 0.0516$, $d=-0.479$).
+However, perhaps due to a higher base rate of ``Mrs. Brown'' being written as likable, we see no such increase in likability with added likable suggestions for ``Mrs. Brown'' ($t(115)=-1.403$, $\p\approx 0.3291$, $d=-0.283$).
+In other words participants may have a stronger default preference for ``Mrs. Brown'' being likable, leading to a more limited effect of likable suggestions.
+This is in line with \citet{cao-etal-2022-theory}'s and our findings about gender-likability stereotypes in humans.
+And these findings provide some support for H1 in that the proportion of likable ``Mrs. Brown''s (pro-stereotypical) with no suggestions is more similar to the proportion of likable ``Mrs. Brown''s with likable suggestions than the the proportion of likable ``Mr. Brown''s (anti-stereotypical) with no suggestions is to the proportion of likable ``Mr. Brown''s with likable suggestions.

 \paragraph{At the \ttoken Level}